FreePYQ logoFreePYQ

 Explanation:

-The core concept here is the conversion of sulphide ores to oxides, which is part of the extraction process for metals in the middle of the activity series.
-The correct answer, 'presence of excess air', is necessary because sulphide ores are roasted in excess air to form oxides.
+Key point: the conversion of sulphide ores to oxides, which is part of the extraction process for metals in the middle of the activity series. 'presence of excess air' is necessary because sulphide ores are roasted in excess air to form oxides.
 This step removes sulphur as sulphur dioxide.
 High temperature (B) is a condition for the process but not the primary requirement for the chemical conversion itself.
 Absence of oxygen (C) and high pressure (D) are incorrect as they do not facilitate the oxidation of sulphides.

 Question 14